 \subsubsection{Merit function and confidence intervals}

-In \alstar, \tgas, and \muff\ the best-fitting solution is obtained by computing the non-negative values of the coefficients $x_{tZ}$ that minimize the merit function
+In \alstar, \tgas, and \muff,\ the best-fitting solution is obtained by computing the non-negative values of the coefficients $x_{tZ}$ that minimize the merit function

-used to measure the goodness-of-fit.
+which is used to measure the goodness-of-fit.
 In Eq.~(\ref{chi2}), $F^\mathrm{obs}_\lambda$ is the observed flux in each of the \mjp\ bands, $f_{\lambda,tZ}$ are the model photo-spectra, and $\sigma_l^2$ is the corresponding uncertainty in each band.
-The sum is done over all the filters (index $\lambda$) and models (indices $t$ and $Z$).
-Both \alstar\ and \tgas\ use the non-negative least squares (NNLS) algorithm \citep{lawson1974} to find the vector $x_{tZ}$ that minimizes $\chi^2$, using an outer loop to minimize by the dust attenuation $\tau_V$. \muff , on the other hand, uses an algebraic solution to compute the values of the coefficients, with the dust attenuation embedded in the pre-computed models.
-In contrast, \baysea\ follows a Markov Chain Monte Carlo (MCMC) approach, using the same figure-of-merit function to compute the probability of each step, and $\tau_V$ is one of the model parameters.
+The sum is calculated over all the filters (index $\lambda$) and models (indices $t$ and $Z$).
+Both \alstar\ and \tgas\ use the non-negative least squares (NNLS) algorithm \citep{lawson1974} to find the vector $x_{tZ}$ that minimizes $\chi^2$, using an outer loop to minimize it by the dust attenuation $\tau_V$. \muff , on the other hand, uses an algebraic solution to compute the values of the coefficients, with the dust attenuation embedded in the pre-computed models.
+In contrast, \baysea\ follows a Markov chain Monte Carlo (MCMC) approach, using the same figure-of-merit function to compute the probability of each step, and $\tau_V$ is one of the model parameters.

 Given the nature of the photometric uncertainties and the known correlations and degeneracies amongst colours and stellar population properties, it is essential to perform a statistical analysis based on the observed photon-noise and its impact on the results. \muff, \alstar, and \tgas\ follow the frequentist approach of Monte Carlo-ing the input (by adding Gaussian noise with observationally defined amplitudes) and repeating the fit many times, assuming that the errors in the different bands are uncorrelated.
-A PDF for each stellar population property is built by weighting the results from each iteration by the likelihood $\mathcal{L} \propto \exp(-\chi^2/2)$.
-In \baysea\ the problem is treated in a Bayesian way, the PDF for each parameter results naturally from the MCMC algorithm.
+A probability distribution function (PDF) for each stellar population property is built by weighting the results from each iteration by the likelihood $\mathcal{L} \propto \exp(-\chi^2/2)$.
+In \baysea\ the problem is treated in a Bayesian way, and the posterior PDF for each parameter results naturally from the MCMC algorithm.

-For the four codes the inferred value for each galaxy property is obtained directly from the corresponding marginalized PDF.
-Each property is thus characterized by the mean, the median, and the percentiles defining the confidence interval in the distribution.
+For the four codes, the inferred value for each galaxy property is obtained directly from the corresponding marginalized PDF.
+Each property is thus characterized by the mean, the median, and the percentiles that define the confidence interval in the distribution.